Clustmart/vernissaria-qr/vernissaria-qr/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.3.6 =
+The graphical statistical representation has been fixed.
+Update recommended for all users.

 = 1.3.5 =
 New QR code printing feature allows you to generate professional PDFs with all your QR codes for printing and physical display.
 Update recommended for all users.